Concorda/seneca-facebook-auth/README.md

 ## Other information

 There is provided a default seneca action that will prepare user data to a more convenient structure.
-If this data structure is not matching the expected user data structure used by your application, you can overwrite the seneca action and implement your own preapreLoginData action.
+If this data structure is not matching the expected user data structure used by your application, you can overwrite the seneca action and implement your own prepareLoginData action.

  - {role: 'facebook', cmd: 'prepareLoginData'}